Snake plant sunburn is an issue that many newbie gardeners face while taking care of this type of plant.

 But what if you don't have any other option than to get rid of such leaves?

 In such cases, you should try to propagate the leaves.
+Yes, the Snake plant can be propagated through leaves.

-Simply place the cut leaves in a glass of water or container and keep changing the water every couple of days.
+Simply place the cut leaves in a glass of water or a container and keep changing the water every couple of days.

-It may take a few weeks to see the arrival of new growth on such leaves, so you need to be a little patient for this period.
+If things work out in your favor, you will see root formation at the bottom of these leaves.
+It may take a few weeks to see the arrival of new growth on such leaves, so you need to be a little patient during this period.

 Once you see the new roots, you can plant these leaves in new pots and grow them like any other Snake plant.

+Now, isn’t that a cool idea?
+So, don’t just throw away the damaged leaves.
 Try to revive them again through this simple propagation method.

 4. Move Your Main Plant To A Shaded Place